hoangnmdev/Clone-Mobile-Twitter/README.md

 ## Group : 14

 ##  Description
 This is an UI application based on Twitter.
-Written in Java .
+Tool use     : Android Studio
+Language use : Java

 ## Members List Group 14
 | Student ID |        Name        | Major | Email address                   |